longcheng11/HybridM/README.md

 3, How to set Spark, please refer to http://spark.apache.org/.

-4, If any questions, please email to l.cheng(AT)tue.nl
+4, If any questions, please email to long.cheng(AT)ucd.ie